This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 You can fix screen flickering issues by doing the following things:

-- You can run Apple Diagnostics to determine whether the problem is caused due to a hardware failure.
+• You can run Apple Diagnostics to determine whether a hardware failure causes the problem.
 Once the test is complete, the report will show reference codes.

 Final Thoughts